 Individuals applying to participate in the program as a cadet must be a licensed EMT through the Illinois Department of Public Health and in good standing.
 Applicants who have completed the EMT curriculum and are eligible to sit for the state licensing exam may complete the application and testing process.
 However, if the applicant does not have the license in hand at the time of processing, the applicant must provide payment for all processing costs (physical, background check, finger prints, etc.), up front, to WFRD.
 The applicant will not be reimbursed for these expenses.
 Further, if the applicant fails to become licensed as an EMT within 60 days of the written exam, the applicant will be dismissed from the program.

-Individuals who properly complete the online application, attend the orientation and meet the requirements to be considered for employment will be required to take a written examination.
+Individuals who properly complete the online application and meet the requirements to be considered for employment will be required to take a written examination.
 Applicants must pass the exam with a score of 70% to be eligible to move forward in the application process.

 An oral interview will be the final step of the application process.
 Each candidate must attend an oral interview with a panel of evaluators selected by Woodstock Fire/Rescue District.
 Depending on the number of applicants, the department may elect to hold group or individual interviews and may require more than one interview before making a final recommendation.